Trina: Personal life

+Relationships

 Trina was in an on-again, off-again relationship with rapper Lil Wayne from 2005 to 2007.
 On October 5, 2005, during an interview with Wendy Williams, she confirmed that she and Wayne were engaged to be married.
 Trina later became pregnant by Lil Wayne, but suffered a miscarriage.
 The couple have matching tattoos, Trina has "Wayne" on her wrist, while Lil Wayne has "Trina" spelled out on his ring finger.

-Trina dated basketball player Kenyon Martin from 2007 to 2010.
+During her time with Lil Wayne, Trina was involved in a private affair with former G-Unit rapper Young Buck which lasted between mid-2005 and throughout 2006.
+She later dated basketball player Kenyon Martin from 2007 to 2010.
 He had the image of her lips tattooed on his neck.
 Trina dated rapper French Montana from 2012 to 2014.

-Trina began dating Raymond Taylor on 2017 and got engaged in September 2021.
+Trina began dating Raymond Taylor in 2017 and got engaged in September 2021.
+Their engagement was called off sometime prior to 2024.

+Trina privately married rapper and entrepreneur, Benjamin Kearse Jr., known as Beau Swurv, on May 22, 2024.
+The two later appeared on the sixth season of Love & Hip Hop: Miami.
+Their marriage, however, has received mixed reaction and criticism on social media and in publications.